michstrauch/CoMOLA/README.md

 ## __External models__

-CoMOLA handles up to four external models which must be provided as R scripts and stored in a separate directory within the models folder.
-Each model evaluates the land use map (see above) for a specific objective that should be maximized (e.g. a certain ecosystem service).
+CoMOLA handles up to four external models which must be provided as R scripts and stored in separate directories within the models folder (together with their specific input data).
+Each model evaluates the land use ascii map (as given above) for a specific objective that should be maximized (e.g. a certain ecosystem service).
 The output of each model is a single value representative for the whole study area (e.g. total agricultural yield) and needs to be written in a .csv file.
-If the objective value should be minimzed during optimization, multiply with -1.
+If the objective value should be minimzed during optimization, multiply the model output with -1.

 Example *(SYM.R)*: <pre>
 setwd("C:/+STRAUCH+/+PAPER\_WORK+/Opti-Tool/CoMOLA\_basic/models/SYM")